visualjerk/visualjerk-blog/articles/vue-app-wide-modal-dialogs.md

 ## 📝 Minimum Requirements

-Before diving into the details, lets take a look at what we want to achieve.
+Before diving into the details, let's take a look at what we want to achieve.

-The modal dialog
+A modal dialog

 1. can be triggered from multiple places
-2. is able to receive props
+2. can receive props
-3. is able to provide events
+3. can provide events
 4. is rendered only once when used in multiple places

 ## 💎 Developer Experience